Tom Kerr (politician)

 Thomas Caldwell Kerr (15 August 1887 – 25 June 1956) was a member of the Queensland Legislative Assembly.

 Biography

 Kerr was born at Stanthorpe, Queensland, the son of John Kerr and his wife Mary (née Caldwell).
-He was educated at Sherwood State School and from 1905 to 1915 was a pearl sheller in the Dutch East Indies and Thursday Island.
-Later on he was a public accountant and auditor with Wright, Kerr and Co. in Brisbane.
+He was educated at Sherwood State School and from 1905 to 1915 he was a pearl sheller in the Dutch East Indies and Thursday Island.
+Later on he served as a public accountant and auditor with Wright, Kerr and Co. in Brisbane.

-He served in the First Australian Imperial Force in World War I, being based with the 31st Infantry Battalion.
+He also served in the First Australian Imperial Force in World War I, being based with the 31st Infantry Battalion.